ravindu644/Android-Kernel-Tutorials/README.md

 You will now see a newly created file: `new-boot.img`

 # 🎉 Congratulations!
-You've successfully built a GKI 2.0 Android kernel and repacked it into your boot.img.
+You've successfully built a GKI 2.0 Android kernel with KernelSU and optionally SUSFS, and repacked it into your boot.img.

+## What You've Accomplished:
+- ✅ Built a custom GKI 2.0 kernel
+- ✅ Integrated KernelSU for kernel-level root access
+- ✅ Optionally integrated SUSFS for advanced hiding capabilities
+- ✅ Created a flashable boot.img with your custom kernel

+## Next Steps:
+1. **Flash the kernel:** Use fastboot or your preferred flashing method to install `new-boot.img`
+2. **Install KernelSU Manager:** Download and install the KernelSU Manager app from the official repository
+3. **Verify installation:** Check that KernelSU is working properly after boot
+4. **Configure SUSFS:** If you integrated SUSFS, configure it according to your needs

+## Important Notes:
+- Always backup your original boot.img before flashing
+- Test the kernel thoroughly before daily use
+- Keep your KernelSU Manager app updated
+- Join the KernelSU community for support and updates

-You're now ready to flash it to your device! 🚀
+You're now ready to flash your custom kernel to your device! 🚀